akello-io/akello/packages/core/README.md

 └── package-lock.json
 ```

 Make sure to double check your structure.
-You should have three `index.ts` files, and a `Registry.tsx` file inside of a `Button` directory.
+You should have three `index.ts` files, and a `RegistryDataGrid.tsx` file inside of a `Button` directory.
 If you have a preferred way of structuring React components within a project you are of course welcome to do it however you like, but this is the structure we will follow for this tutorial.

-Begin by creating `Registry.tsx`:
+Begin by creating `RegistryDataGrid.tsx`:

-`src/components/Button/Registry.tsx`
+`src/components/Button/RegistryDataGrid.tsx`
 ```tsx
 import React from "react";